Porkkalanniemi: History

 Currently, the Porkkala area houses one of the main bases of the Finnish Navy, located in Upinniemi, near Porkkala proper.

+Gallery of the 1950s Porkkala Restitution

 In popular culture

-The Soviet lease of Porkkala and the return of the area to former inhabitants are key events in the Finnish Noir mystery, Below the Surface by Leena Lehtolainen.
+The Soviet lease of Porkkala and the return of the area to its former inhabitants are key events in the Finnish Noir mystery, Below the Surface by Leena Lehtolainen.
 The naval base also forms part of the plot line of the TV series Shadow Lines (Nyrkki).